Matching Neuroglial Cells with Their Functions: A Deep Dive into the Unsung Heroes of the Nervous System

 1. Astrocytes: The Multitasking Masters

 Astrocytes, star-shaped cells found in the central nervous system (CNS), are the most abundant glial cells.
-Their name derives from their star-like appearance (astro meaning star).
+Now, their name derives from their star-like appearance (astro meaning star).
 Their functions are incredibly diverse and crucial for maintaining a healthy neuronal environment.

 -